gormaniac/caic-python/README.md

-# caicpy
+# caic_python

 An async Python client for the [CAIC](https://avalanche.state.co.us) website data using the undocumented HTTP APIs.

-`caicpy` is capable of retrieving information on the following from the CAIC website:
+`caic_python` is capable of retrieving information on the following from the CAIC website:
 - Search field reports (aka observation reports) submitted to the CAIC website.
 - Search avalanche observation reports submitted as part of a field report.
 - Retrieve the CAIC's avalanche forecast on a given date.